 Read on to find out:

-- Plus, tips to help YOU manage the exhaustion (it’s real, mama!)
+- What’s the best way to manage the exhaustion?
+(It’s real, mama!)

 How Much Should Newborns Sleep?

 From birth to 3 months or so, parents can expect their babies to sleep A LOT, usually around 16–18 hours a day (then comes the 4 month sleep regression).